orgforge-ai/agentctl/FUTURE.md

 ### Risks

-- re-entrancy: harness file watchers could detect changes from sync, triggering cascading updates
+- re-entrancy between agentctl and harness file watchers
 - resource usage on large repos
-- complexity of daemon lifecycle management
+- daemon lifecycle complexity

 ### Prerequisites

 - sync must be proven idempotent and safe to run repeatedly
-- clear re-entrancy guards (e.g., lockfiles, debouncing, marker-file detection)
+- clear re-entrancy guards

-## Stage 5: Normalized Headless Output
+## Stage 8: Normalized Headless Output

 ### Concept

-`agentctl run --headless` could return structured JSON output normalized across harnesses, rather than passing through raw harness stdout.
+`agentctl run --headless` could eventually return structured JSON output normalized across harnesses instead of passing through raw harness stdout.

 ### Open Questions

-- what does a "normalized result" look like for a coding agent run?
+- what does a normalized result look like for coding-agent runs
-- is this even desirable, or do CI/CD consumers prefer harness-native output?
+- is this desirable, or do CI/CD consumers prefer harness-native output
-- how do you normalize success/failure when different harnesses define it differently?
+- how should success and failure be normalized across harnesses

-This should be driven by real CI/CD integration needs, not designed speculatively.
+This should be driven by real CI/CD integration needs rather than designed speculatively.